signaes/csv2json/README.md

 ]
 ```

-If you move the `csv2json` binary to some directory in your `PATH` like `/usr/local/bin` for example, then you can have it available as a command on any terminal section.
+If you move the `csv2json` binary to some directory in your `PATH` like `/usr/local/bin` for example, then you can have it available as a command on any terminal session.